 When it comes to food, taste and texture triumphs everything

 A key evaluation aspect of brand name testing and selection is its level of appeal.
 For food brands, its attractiveness is highly associated with how it evokes an umami tasting experience to the consumers.
 Being a relatively new product category, consumers are naturally curious about the tastiness of “plant-based” products.
 Hence, brands within the category will usually avoid direct reference of “meatless” or “meat-free” in their brand name to avoid the negative connotation of the lack of taste.
 Instead, brands are observed to use words that evoke a sensorial experience such as Field Roast, Omnipork or Tofurky.
-The mention of the ingredient and or the food preparation method not only bridge category relevance, but also enable the consumer to make a direct inference of what the brand is about, and how it can be integrated into their diet.
+The mention of the ingredient and/or the food preparation method not only bridge category relevance, but also enable consumers to make a direct inference of what the brand is about, and how it can be integrated into their diet.

 It’s “Better for you” over “Better for the planet”

-As the objective of a brand name is for consumers to easily identify and differentiate your brand against others, they need to grasp the proposition/benefit that the brand is advocating effortlessly.
+As the objective of a brand name is for consumers to easily identify and differentiate your brand from others, they need to grasp the proposition/benefit that the brand is advocating effortlessly.
 Though “environmental sustainability” is the idea that is fundamental to the purpose of most plant-based meat brands, it is too farfetched and impersonal for some consumers as they are unable to see tangible results from their effort.

 “Novelty” turns heads and aids in recall